-One resource that can be used to identify the percentage of local population considered low income is the Environmental Protection Agency's (EPA) Environmental Justice Screening and Mapping Tool (EJSCREEN) found at https://ejscreen.epa.gov/mapper/.
+One resource that can be used to identify populations that may be impacted by the project is the Environmental Protection Agency's (EPA) Environmental Justice Screening and Mapping Tool (EJSCREEN) found at https://ejscreen.epa.gov/mapper/.
 If you use other sources, please provide a website link, if available, or attach source documents to your application.
-To use the EJSCREEN tool: